 Synthetically insulated, the Loulou is a warm and cozy jacket.
-It kept us warm on the frigid days, although it is not as warm as the Patagonia Primo Down Jacket - Women's or the Arc'teryx Andessa.
+It kept us warm on the frigid days, although it is not as warm as the Arc'teryx Andessa.
 This year Orage has added some insulation to the hood, and we are stoked!
 This makes the jacket a lot warmer.
 We didn't feel any drafts through the zippers or seams when we were bombing down the groomers.
 We love its cozy wrist gaiters that keeps snow and chilly breezes from coming into the sleeves and they fit easily under gloves.
 There is also a soft micro-fleece baffle at the nape of your neck that stops drafts from creeping down your back.
 We wore the Loulou on a really warm day on the mountain and found it too warm — this jacket would not be the best choice for warm spring skiing days.

 We love the look and feel of the Orage Loulou jacket.
 We wore this jacket in all kinds of weather on Mammoth Mountain, and it was our go-to around town jacket for everyday winter use.